When Nothing is Normal What is a Normal Response?

 One of the awesome things about human nature and society is that we are wired similarly, but with enough variability that our strengths can complement one another.
 Now is the best time to recognize and appreciate this as a strength.
 With a little luck, you have a safety net of people you can lean on as needed and these people can also lean on you.
 Helping others and allowing others to help you is extremely important right now.

 If you are experiencing any of the fight, flight, or freeze symptoms to a level that is overwhelming and consuming, and the above suggestions are not helpful, please reach out.
 Help is available and the sooner you ask for help, the sooner things can get better.
-Our offices are still open and we are offering remote therapy sessions, aka e-therapy aka telehealth!
 Maintaining your mental health is equally as important now as your physical health.
-Call today if you think you need help.
+In Michigan, you can request an appointment with me here.
+Or, find a therapist near you in our Lifeologie Counseling directory!

 About Dana Pendergrass